Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Proposed Method

 \subsection{Dua-Loss}

 Dua-Loss consists of a fore-background classification loss $L_{cls}$, which enhances target coarse localization, and a regression loss $L_{reg}$ that refines the precise target position.
-In the proposed DuaLossDef, Dua-Loss serves two purposes: Firstly, Dua-Loss is used to evaluate the degree to which the tracker's output aligns with the groundtruth based on defense samples.
+In the proposed AADN, Dua-Loss serves two purposes: Firstly, it is used to evaluate the degree to which the tracker's output aligns with the groundtruth based on defense samples.
 Secondly, Dua-Loss is employed in the adversarial training process to generate adversarial samples simultaneously for both classification and regression tasks in each training batch.

-As the final tracking result $b_i$ is directly computed from the classification map $M_i^{cls}$ and regression map $M_i^{reg}$ in the post-processing stage, The quality of $M_i^{cls}$ and $M_i^{reg}$ directly determines the accuracy of the tracking results.
-Moreover, since both classification and regression tasks are involved in tracking model, it is equally crucial to generate adversarial samples that can attack both branches using the gradient information of Dua-Loss.
-This enables the DuaLossDef defense network to learn to filter adversarial perturbations from both branches during the training phase.
+As the tracking result $b^{pre}_i$ is directly computed from $\left\{ \widehat{M_i^{cls}},\widehat{M_i^{reg}} \right\}$ in the post-processing stage, The quality of $\left\{ \widehat{M_i^{cls}},\widehat{M_i^{reg}} \right\}$ directly determines the tracking accuracy.
+Moreover, since both classification and regression tasks are involved in tracking model, it is also crucial to generate adversarial samples that can attack both branches using the gradient information of Dua-Loss.
+This enables the AADN defense network to learn to filter adversarial perturbations from both branches.
 Dua-Loss follows the widely adopted standard tracking loss~\cite{siamrpn}, which can be formulated as \cref{eq3}.

-Here, $L_{cls}$ represents the cross-entropy loss, which is used to evaluate the accuracy of the classification branch. $L_{reg}$ is composed of the $SmoothL_1$ loss\cite{fastrcnn}, which is employed to assess the accuracy of the regression branch.
-Specifically, the formulation of $L_{reg}$ can be expressed as \cref{eq4}.
+Here, $L_{cls}$ represents the cross-entropy loss. $L_{reg}$ is composed of the $SmoothL_1$ loss\cite{fastrcnn}.
+It can be expressed as \cref{eq4}.